oroinc/documentation/commerce/admin_guide/op_structure/db_search/console_commands.rst

 Console Commands
 ================

-OroSearchBundle provides several console commands to interact with search index.
+OroSearchBundle provides several console commands to interact with the search index.

 oro:search:index
 ----------------

-This command performs indexation of specified entities.
-Command required two arguments - class name (short notation or FQCN) and list of identifiers (at least one is required).
-If specified entity exists then corresponding search index data will be updated, if not - index data will be removed.
+This command performs indexation of the specified entities.
+The command requires two arguments - class name (short notation or FQCN) and a list of identifiers (at least one is required).
+If the specified entity exists, then the corresponding search index data will be updated, If it does not, index data will be removed.
 This command is used for queued indexation.

 Single entity indexation: